North Yorkshire Safeguarding Children Partnership

 All staff are provided with the NYSCP guidance and the UKCCIS guidance and will undertake the UKCCIS training contained in Annex F of the UKCCIS guidance.

 Prevent: In order to fulfil the Prevent duty, it is essential that staff are able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.
 Protecting children from the risk of radicalisation is seen as part of schools’ wider safeguarding duties, and is similar in nature to protecting children from other harms (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.

 Schools can also build pupils’ resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
 The Prevent duty is not intended to stop pupils debating controversial issues.
 On the contrary, school should provide a safe space in which children, young people and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.
 The statutory framework for the Early Years Foundation Stage sets standards for learning, development and care for children from 0-5, thereby assisting their personal, social and emotional development and understanding of the world.

 Roles and responsibilities:

-- The strategic Prevent lead in school is Miss N Oxtoby
+- The strategic Prevent lead in school is Nichola Oxtoby

-- She understands the expectations and key priorities to deliver Prevent and this is embedded within safeguarding procedures
+- They understand the expectations and key priorities to deliver Prevent and this is embedded within safeguarding procedure

 - The senior leadership team and governing body are aware of the Prevent Strategy and its objectives

-- There is a clear awareness of roles and responsibilities throughout the school regarding Prevent
+- There is a clear awareness of roles and responsibilities throughout the school. college, setting regarding Prevent

 - The Prevent agenda and its objectives has been embedded within the appropriate safeguarding processes